Garry St. Jean

+St. Jean served as an assistant coach in Milwaukee until 1986.
+He later served as an assistant coach for the New Jersey Nets (1986–88) and Golden State Warriors (1988-92).

+In May 1992, St. Jean was hired as head coach of the Sacramento Kings.
+In 1996, he led the Kings to their first playoff appearance in ten years, and the only playoff appearance of his coaching tenure, against the top-seeded Seattle Sonics.
+Behind the play of Mitch Richmond and Šarūnas Marčiulionis, the Kings earned a shocking upset victory in Game 2 in Seattle, but upon return to Sacramento lost Games 3 and 4, and the Best-of-5 series.
+St. Jean would return to coach the Kings the following season before being fired in March 1997, with the team mired in a slump.

-St. Jean was head coach of the Sacramento Kings from 1992 through 1997.
-He later became the general manager of the Golden State Warriors, and in 1999–2000 he doubled as a head coach after P. J. Carlesimo was fired.
+St. Jean later became the general manager of the Golden State Warriors, and in 1999–2000 he doubled as a head coach after P. J. Carlesimo was fired.
 St. Jean was a pro scout for the New Jersey Nets in the 2010–11 season.

 He has been an in-studio analyst for Golden State Warriors coverage on NBC Sports Bay Area since the start of the 2011–2012 season.
 His son Greg St. Jean is currently an assistant coach for the Los Angeles Lakers.

+St. Jean was inducted into the Springfield College Hall of Fame in 1996.